OrcaCollective/parler-data-searcher/README.md

 ### Run tests

-Follow steps 1 - 3 above and then run `python -m pytest`.
+Follow steps 1 - 3 above and then run `pytest`.